Beyond Obfuscation: JavaScript Protection and In-Depth Security

 So the "security isn't obscurity" argument has naturally evolved to today's context with the new constructive argument of "what we need is in-depth security".

-Feel free to try all Jscrambler features with a free trial or book a demo with us in case you want to learn more.
+Feel free to try all Jscrambler features with a free trial to learn more.

 Jscrambler